ModiiLafta/smf_airlines-/README.md

-## Predicting Airline Delays: Data Analysis and Machine Learning"
+## Predicting Airline Delays: Data Analysis and Machine Learning

 ### Overview
 This project aims to predict whether there will be delays in future flights for certain airlines based on historical data.
 Using a dataset containing flight information, weather conditions, and other relevant factors, we perform **Exploratory Data Analysis (EDA)** and build **Machine Learning models** to forecast potential delays.